coditori/highly-skilled-job-offers/README.md

 - [resumegenius.com](https://resumegenius.com/)

 #### 1-3 How to optimize my CV?
-Remember recruiters will only check your CV for less than a minute so it should follow lots of factors like if you have less than 10 years of experience your CV should be a 1-page long page.
-You can use these tools to improve your CV:
+Remember recruiters will only check the CV for less than a minute so it should follow lots of factors like if you have less than 10 years of experience your CV should be a 1-page long document.
+These tools can improve the CV:
 - [Resumeworded](https://resumeworded.com) (It's free)

 #### 1-4 Don't use a general CV for all Job Applications!
-Try to match your skills with the job's required skills, to do so you can use a [Job Match tool](https://www.jobscan.co/) to see how many similar skills you have.
+Try to match your skills with the job's required skills, to do so you can use a [Job Match tool](https://www.jobscan.co/) to see how many similar skills are mentioned in your resume.

 ## 2- How to find or apply for a relocation job?
 #### 2-1 Recruiter